libvips/lua-vips/README.md

    and the final argument you supply is a table, that extra table is used to set any optional input arguments.

-3. If you supply a constant (a number, of a table of numbers) and libvips wants an image, your constant is automatically turned into an image using the first input image you supplied as a guide.
+3. If you supply a constant (a number, or a table of numbers) and libvips wants an image, your constant is automatically turned into an image using the first input image you supplied as a guide.